canonical/qwen-vl-snap/components/README.txt

 This directory contains the source files for some of the snap components.
-This lost doesn't include components that are directly sourced into the snap from upstream.
+This list does not include components that are directly sourced into the snap from their upstreams.